hellofresh/stats-go/README.md

 > Generic Stats library written in Go

-This is generic stats library that we use in our projects to collects services stats and then create monitoring dashboards to track activity and problems.
+This is generic stats library that we use in our projects to collect services' stats and then create monitoring dashboards to track activity and problems.

 ## Key Features

 * Two stats backends - `statsd` for production and `log` for development environment
-* Fixed metric sections count for all metrics that allows easy monitoring/alerting setup in `graphana`
+* Fixed metric sections count for all metrics to allow easy monitoring/alerting setup in `grafana`
 * Easy to build HTTP requests metrics - timing and count
 * Generalise or modify HTTP Requests metric - e.g. skip ID part